jstrassburg/glacier-archive/README.md

 That will output a jobId.
 Get job status with:

-`aws glacier list-jobs --account-id - --vault-name test-backup`
+`aws glacier list-jobs --account-id - --vault-name my-vault`

 Once complete: